 Synopsis - Colin Tizzard is now established as one of the leading Jump trainers in the country.

-The highlight came at The Festival 2018 when Native River won the feature race of the four-day meeting, the G1 Magners Cheltenham Gold Cup.
+His biggest win to date came at The Festival 2018 when Native River won the feature race of the four-day meeting, the G1 Cheltenham Gold Cup.

 Born - January 7, 1956.